-The underwriters have advised the issuing entity that the several underwriters propose initially to offer the offered notes to the public at the public offering price on the cover of this prospectus, and to certain dealers at that public offering price less a concession not in excess of []% of the principal amount of the offered notes.
-The underwriters may allow, and those dealers may reallow to other dealers, a concession not in excess of []% of the principal amount.
+The underwriters have advised the issuing entity that the several underwriters propose initially to offer the offered notes to the public at the public offering price on the cover of this prospectus, and to certain dealers at that public offering price less a concession not in excess of [ ]% of the principal amount of the offered notes.
+The underwriters may allow, and those dealers may reallow to other dealers, a concession not in excess of [ ]% of the principal amount in excess of [ ]% of the principal amount.